The flowers’ meaning in Mexican culture

 Some many plants and flowers have retained their native Nahua names: coyolsúchil, jilosúchil, jocosúchil, suchiate, ocelosúchil, suchipal, xiloxochitl, and so on.
 Without a doubt, Mexico is a country of flowers!

-The symbolism of some Mexican flowers
+The symbolism of Mexican flowers

 Since ancient times, flowers have occupied a central place in many popular festivals and traditions in Mexico.
 Flowers have been a way of expressing feelings and desires in many fundamental Mexican cultural rituals.

-Mexicans use flowers, bright floral ornaments, and stickers with cut-out flowers in a variety of ways to express love, sadness, and gratitude.
+Mexicans use flowers, bright floral ornaments, and die-cut stickers with flowers in a variety of ways to express love, sadness, and gratitude.
 It can be to say “Happy birthday my love” or even “Happy birthday cousin“.

 Mexican Sunflower (Tithonia Diversifolia)